dsc-courses/dsc80-2026-su/syllabus.md

 You are responsible for all material included in the posted lecture notebooks, whether or not we have time to discuss all of that material in lecture.
 You may also be tested on material covered only in assignments.
 You will not be tested on anything that appears only in the readings but not in lectures or assignments, but you should still complete the readings to boost your understanding!

 {: .note }
-**No discussion section.** This class also has Wednesdays from 3-4:50PM reserved for discussion.
-With the exception of the midterm exam scheduled for this time on August 19, we will not be using this time to hold regular discussion sections.
+**No discussion section.** This class has Wednesdays from 3-4:50PM reserved for discussion.
+With the exception of the Midterm Exam scheduled for this time on August 19, we will not be using this time to hold regular discussion sections.
+Use this time to work on assignments instead!

 ### Labs and Lab Redemption

-There will be **9 lab assignments** due weekly throughout the quarter.
-Each lab assignment will consist of a mixture of coding and free response questions.
-Coding questions will ask you to fill in the body of a function.
+There will be **9 lab assignments** due throughout the quarter.
+Labs have mostly coding questions that ask you to fill in the body of a function, but some free response and other question types may also incorporated.
 Public tests are usually provided so that you can make sure that you\'re on the right track (similar to DSC 20), however, your submission will be graded using a private autograder with hidden tests.
 You will access labs (and projects) by pulling the [course GitHub repository]({{site.urls.github}}).

 Each lab is worth the same amount, but the lowest lab will be dropped when calculating your final score.
-Labs will usually be due **Mondays at 11:59PM**, with the exception of Lab 5 which is due on a Sunday, because of its proximity to the Midterm Exam.

-We will also have a lab redemption policy to encourage you to reflect on your solutions to the lab assignments and attend the discussion sections.
-On Wednesday morning, before the discussion section, we will publish the autograder results for the lab that was just due Monday.
-You may then review how you did and resubmit the assignment by the next day, **Thursday at 11:59PM**.
-Your score for the lab will be the **average** of your original submission's score and your resubmission's score.
+We will also have a **lab redemption policy** to encourage you to reflect on your solutions to the lab assignments.
+The redemption policy allows you to view your graded assignment and resubmit solutions by two days after the original deadline.
+Your grade for the lab will be the **average** of your original submission's score and your resubmission's score.
 If you forget to turn in a lab or otherwise miss the original deadline, you can also turn in your work for the resubmission only, which will be averaged with your original score (0), essentially giving you half credit as a late penalty.

 Example: Sam submits Lab 1 on the due date, Monday.
-On Wednesday, he sees his score, which is a 90% since he lost points on a few hidden tests.
-He fixes the errors and resubmits on Thursday, and his new submission gets 100%.
+On Tuesday, he sees his score, which is a 90% since he lost points on a few hidden tests.
+He fixes the errors and resubmits on Wednesday, and his new submission gets 100%.
 His final recorded grade for Lab 1 is 95% (since (90% + 100%) / 2 = 95%).

-Note that this redemption policy applies to **labs only, not projects or project checkpoints.**
+Note that this redemption policy applies to labs only, not projects or project checkpoints.

 ### Projects